-Wilson Cove Deer Study Area, located in Hardy County on the George Washington National Forest, and Hillcrest WMA, located in Hancock County, will have a special muzzleloader season November 21-December 4, 2022.
+Wilson Cove Deer Study Area, located in Hardy County on the George Washington National Forest, and Hillcrest WMA, located in Hancock County, will have a special antlered deer muzzleloader season Nov.
+20-Dec.
+3, 2023.
 During this period, only single shot muzzleloaders, including "in-lines" of .38 caliber or larger, are legal for hunting deer on these areas.
 These two areas will not be open to the traditional buck firearms season.
 All muzzleloader season license requirements apply and harvested deer must be electronically registered as a Muzzleloader Season harvest (see pages 11-12 and 30).
 Only one antlered deer may be taken on each area for all seasons (archery, crossbow, muzzleloader and Mountaineer Heritage) combined.